krbnite/krbnite.github.io/_in_progress/causal-inference.md

 ## Causal Effects

 https://www.coursera.org/lecture/crash-course-in-causality/causal-effects-Qt0ic

+"Correlation does not imply causation, and yet causal conclusions drawn from a carefully designed experiment are often valid." - Holland [1986]

 We want to more formally defined what we mean by "causal effects."
 * What is an average causal effect?